Edward B. Vreeland

 Edward Butterfield Vreeland (December 7, 1856 – May 8, 1936) was an American banker, businessman, and Republican politician who represented southern Western New York (Allegheny, Chautauqua, and Cattaraugus counties) in the United States House of Representatives from 1899 to 1913.
 He is best remembered today as an author and namesake of the Aldrich-Vreeland Act, which established the National Monetary Commission in response to the Panic of 1907.
 Vreeland served as its vice chair.

 Early life

 Edward Butterfield Vreeland was born in Cuba, Allegany County, New York.

 In 1869, he moved to Salamanca, New York.
 He graduated from Friendship Academy in 1877.

+He married Myra S. Price on February 27, 1881, and they had three children.